 How To Accurately Measure Your Reading Speed

-The first step you must take to accurately measure your reading speed is to first understand that most of the reading material you encounter will generally fall into three content categories:
+The first step you must take to measure your reading speed accurately is to understand that most of the reading material you encounter will generally fall into three content categories:

 - Easy reading material